-The Network Controller shall also indicate in the Counters Cleared from Last Read fields whether the corresponding field has been cleared (possibly by the host) since it was last read by means of the NC-SI.
-The Counters Cleared from Last Read fields have the format shown in Table 97.
+The Network Controller shall also indicate in the Counters Cleared from Last Read fields whether the corresponding field has been cleared by means other than NC-SI (possibly by the host) since it was last read by means of the NC-SI.
+Counting shall resume from 0 after a counter has been cleared.
+The Counters Cleared from Last Read fields format is shown in Table 97.

-2133 Currently no command-specific reason code is identified for this response.
+2301 Currently no command-specific reason code is identified for this response.

-Table 97 - Counters Cleared from Last Read Fields Format
+Table 97 - Counters Cleared from Last Read Fields format